apache/carbondata/docs/introduction.md

 - ##### MV (Materialized Views)

-  MVs are kind of pre-aggregate tables which can support efficent query re-write and processing.CarbonData provides MV which can rewrite query to fetch from any table(including non-carbondata tables).
+  MVs are kind of pre-aggregate and pre-join tables which can support efficient query re-write and processing.CarbonData provides MV which can rewrite query to fetch from any table(including non-carbondata tables).
 Typical usecase is to store the aggregated data of a non-carbondata fact table into carbondata and use mv to rewrite the query to fetch from carbondata.

 ### Streaming